Applying to Stephenson Harwood with a disability, neurodivergence or long-term condition

 How were your adjustments implemented during the recruitment process?

-Yemi: The assessment centre required me to do a few different tasks during the day and I was given slightly longer breaks inbetween these.
+Yemi: The assessment centre required me to do a few different tasks during the day and I was given slightly longer breaks in between these.
 This meant that I was able to stay calm and refreshed throughout the process, without feeling exhausted or overwhelmed.
 Although a small adjustment, it helped me put my best foot forward during the day.

-Adam: When submitting my application, I explained what adjustments I needed and the future talent team were very accommodating in providing this.
+Adam: When submitting my application, I explained what adjustments I needed, and the future talent team were very accommodating in providing this.
 During the placement scheme, a member of the future talent team met with me to discuss any adjustments I may have needed during the assessment centre process.

 Yemi: To anyone who is unsure about disclosing their disability, my advice would be to remember that disclosure is not aimed at ostracising you.
 Rather, it helps you get the support you need and ensures that you excel as a disabled candidate.
 That said, always remember that disclosure is voluntary, and it remains your prerogative: you do not have to disclose your disability, unless you feel comfortable doing so.

+Adam: My advice is simple – do it!
+If I did not disclose my dyslexia, I would not have obtained my training contract.
 If you are undecided on whether you should disclose your disability, my recommendation would be to email or call the future talent team and explain your disability, and they can explain the recruitment process in more detail to help you decide whether you want to disclose your disability in your application form.

 Categories